-- Heat pan in medium flame, add a tsp of oil.
+- Heat pan in medium heat, add a tsp of vegetable oil.

-- Now add mustard seeds, urad dal, and asafoetida.
+- Now add black mustard seeds, urad dal, and asafoetida.

 - Allow the mustard seeds to splutter.

-- Then add tamarind extract, the ground mixture, coriander leaves and curry leaves.
+- Then add tamarind extract, water, the ground spice mixture, coriander leaves, curry leaves, turmeric powder, and salt.

 - Bring this mixture just to boil.